google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 iDevices iGrill2

-The iDevices iGrill2 features a proximity wake-up that lets you see how close to done your brisket is without having to lift the lid on your smoker.
-It has a 150-foot Bluetooth range and apps for both iOS and Android devices.
+The iDevices iGrill2 features a proximity wake-up that lets you see how close your brisket is to being done without lifting the lid on your smoker.
+It has a 150-foot Bluetooth range and apps for iOS and Android devices.

 1. Impressive 150-hour battery life